 Engobe is French for slip, so it's essentially an undergarment, but for tile.
 This slip or as we usually explain it "primer" has properties that are between a glaze and clay, so it bonds and marries the two materials together.
 According to our founder Paul Burns, this glazing technique was developed in France as a way to make their local red clay appear more like porcelain.
 Like those ceramicists that came before us, we also use locally sourced materials which makes for a more natural, buff color of clay, thus, Engobe is the perfect way to get the same bright colors we offer on our White Clay Body.

-Below, you can see our unglazed Recycled Clay Body (top) and our unglazed White Clay Body (bottom):
+Below, you can see our unglazed Recycled Clay Body (top) and our unglazed White Clay Body (discontinued, bottom):

-Now, here is our White Clay Body with one of our blue glazes, Martinique.
+Now, here is our White Clay Body (discontinued in 2020) with one of our blue glazes.
 You can see how the glaze sits on top of the tile and that you can see glimpes of white through the transparent glaze:

 And here is our Recycled Clay Body in a few of our Engobe Colors.
 You can see here the white "slip" that sits underneath the pale blue glaze color, Crater Lake:

 We love all of our glazes on our Recycled Clay Body, but the Engobe finish is ideal if you're looking for a glaze with a bit more brightness.
 Take Navy Blue as an example of a classic Recycled Clay Body glaze.
 A Fireclay Tile favorite, this darker, glossy blue is placed directly on our Recycled Clay Body, the color is deep and saturated, but you don't get the same lightness you would from an Engobe finish: